IMPORTANT UPDATE [September 2020]

 Q. Can I become a member and book for the conference at the same time?

 A. Yes you can.
 This year we have introduced a new ‘one-click’ booking and joining option so that you can get your conference ticket and get your membership in one purchase.
 You will be able to get your conference ticket with either a standard annual membership (which is £60) or a concessionary annual membership (which is £30).
 This is a fixed combined ticket so additional discounts for CAA or SSAH members will not be applied to this combination ticket.

 Q. When will tickets become available?

-A. We hope to make virtual tickets available in October or November.
+A. Tickets are now available.
 We want to ensure that our conference experience is as useful, accessible and appealing as possible, and that we price that properly so as to encourage a broad international engagement, and that we invite as many people to attend and benefit from this event as we can.